Outpatient Therapist, Partial Hospitalization Program

 Professional Development: Ongoing learning and career advancement opportunities.

-Bachelor's degree in social work or counseling and current unencumbered clinical license per state of practice guidelines.
+Applicants should have a Bachelor's degree in social work or counseling and a current unencumbered clinical licensure in the state of OH.
+Additional requirements include:

 Prior experience with psychiatric and chemical dependency patients